 I’ve had these migraines so long I remember when they were called MAV (Migraine associated vertigo).
 These migraines can be very debilitating.
 Try driving when you can’t walk.
 Not a good idea.
 Try walking when you can’t walk.
 When the ground suddenly just isn’t ‘there’ to your senses to you have to catch yourself on the nearest object or wall, or fall.

 I am on Sibelium which works great for these migraines for me.
 Or it has.
 It stopped a bout that was a month long and since then my vertigo has been there, but mild and tolerable and usually motion triggered.
 But lately I have been having bouts of mild to moderate vertigo.
 And a Lot of dizziness.
 Hell, all of yesterday and now today I am woozy from the dizziness.
 I can barely stand at all.
 It is disturbing, to say the least.
 Add in the vertigo and it is extremely disorientating.
 I think they are not as controlled as they once were on this medication and that is unfortunate to say the least.
 I get the ‘unsteadiness’ often.
 I get the hard time tracking motion or having issues if I move my head too fast.
 Sometimes that sort of rocking sensation when I am sitting.
 All these remained on medication.
 But the moderate to severe bouts of vertigo and severe dizziness stopped.
 However, that seems to be shifting once more.

-So what I have:
+So what I have symptoms wise is: